PaavoT/Getting-and-Cleaning-Data-Course-Project/README.md

 **Subjects** are the people (coded with numbers 1-30) that take part in various activities (laying, sitting, standing, walking, walking downstairs, or walking upstairs) and their movements are being measured by various features.

-**Action:** Subjects are combined from files "subject_train.txt" and "subject_test.txt" (and the column is renamed to a descriptive variable name 'subject').
+**Action:** Subjects *for each observation* are combined from files "subject_train.txt" and "subject_test.txt" (and the column is renamed to a descriptive variable name 'subject').

 ## **Activity labels** into data frame 'activity_labels'